top of page

 A Note for Women Travelers

-• Dress modestly when visiting churches or monasteries.
-It’s a sign of respect, not a restriction.
+• Dress modestly in churches and monasteries — respect, not restriction.

 • Trust your gut.
-If a place or situation feels off, leave.
+If it feels off, leave.

 Travel Smart: Tips That’ll Save You Stress

-• Stay informed.
-Check your embassy’s travel advice before and during your trip.
+• Check your embassy's advisories before and during your trip.

 Final Thoughts: Politics ≠ People

-Russia today is complex, layered, and sometimes misunderstood.
-But my blog isn’t about governments — it’s about people, stories, culture, food, and connection.
-If you decide to visit, come with an open mind and a respectful heart.
-You’ll leave with unforgettable memories — and maybe a few new friends.
+Russia right now is complicated, and often misunderstood.
+But this isn't a politics blog — it's about people, food, culture, and the moments that don't make headlines.
+Come with an open mind and you'll leave with real memories and maybe a few new friends.

 2 Comments